Croatian diaspora: Australia

 Croatia has been a significant source of migrants to Australia, particularly in the 1960s and 1970s.
 In 2016, 133,264 persons resident in Australia (0.6%) identified themselves as having a Croatian ancestor.
 In 2006, there were over 50,000 Croatian-born Australians, with 70% arriving before 1980.
 This community is quickly ageing and almost half of Croatian-born Australians were over the age of sixty in 2006.
 However, Croatian language and culture continues to be embraced amongst younger generations and descendants of post-war immigrants.
 In 2001, the Croatian language was spoken by 69,900 people in Australia.

 The vast majority of Croatians in Australia are Christians, mostly Catholics while there are Protestant, Greek Catholic and Seventh-Day Adventists, as well as a small minority adhering to Islam.
 There are Croatian-speaking Catholic congregations in most major cities.
-In Melbourne, there are congregations in Sunshine West, Ardeer, Braeside and Clifton Hill while in Sydney there are congregations in Blacktown, St John's Park, Summer Hill, Mona Vale, Botany, Chatswood West and South Hurstville.
+In Melbourne, there are congregations in St Albans, Taylors Lakes, Hillside and Avondale Heights.
+In Sydney there are congregations in Blacktown, St John's Park, Summer Hill, Mona Vale, Botany, Chatswood West and South Hurstville.
 In Adelaide, there are Croatian-speaking congregations in North Adelaide and Adelaide CBD and in Canberra and rural New South Wales there are regular services at Farrer, Evatt and Batemans Bay.
 Balcatta and North Fremantle host Croatian services in Perth.
 St Nikola Tavelic Church in Clifton Hill is an important religious and cultural centre for Melbourne's Croatian community.
 There is a Croatian Seventh-Day Adventist congregation located in St Albans, in Melbourne's western suburbs as well as one in Springvale, while there is also Croatian Adventist congregation in Dundas - in Sydney's north-west.
 In addition, Melbourne's local Croatian Muslim community has established the Croatian Islamic Centre in Maidstone also in Melbourne's west.
 These Muslims are descendants of those who converted to Islam after the Ottoman conquest of the Balkans.
 Melbourne's 35,000 Croatians were initially concentrated in the inner suburbs though now most live in the Western suburbs particularly in the City of Brimbank where a Croatian mayor (Brooke Gujinovic) was elected in 1999.
 There are around 90 Croatian sporting, religious or cultural clubs or organisations operating in Melbourne.
 In Sydney, there are over 30,000 Croatians, with a large concentration residing in St John's Park and surrounding suburbs.
 Furthermore, there is a high concentration of Croatians in Geelong, where the community has a significant influence, particularly in Bell Park where over 15% of the population speaks Croatian at home.